 A history of England v Croatia in pictures

-The World Cup semi-finalists are set to battle for a place at the Nations League finals.
+The two countries meet in a Nations League decider at Wembley on Sunday.

-England host Croatia in a winner-takes-all Nations League match on Sunday afternoon.
+England host Croatia in a Nations League match on Sunday, with the winner advancing to the tournament finals and the losers to be relegated to League B.

-Victory at Wembley guarantees progression to the finals for either nation while England will be relegated if they lose or record a score draw.

 Here, Press Association Sport looks through its archive at some of the best images from previous meetings between the two countries.